syncfusion/ej2-react-docs/src/gantt/gantt/pdf-export.md

 To export data to PDF document, inject the `PdfExport` module in Gantt.

+To get start quickly with PDF exporting and to know its functionalities, you can check on this video

+`youtube:y-FfHD02-s0`

 >Note: Currently, we do not have support for exporting manually scheduled tasks.

 {% tab template="gantt/pdf-export", compileJsx=true %}